A Complete Guide to the Tiger’s Nest (Taktsang) Paro, Bhutan

 The trek starts right from the parking area.
 You make your way through a sprawling array of tall trees - this is the start of your trek.
 Guides are available here who could be hired to help you with the trail to the top and enrich your experience with interesting stories related to Paro, Tiger’s Nest and Bhutan in general.
 You also have the option to take a horseback ride for the first half of the trek (till the cafeteria) for 850 BTN (₹ 850).
 It is interesting to see how these smart handsome horses trek their way through steep trails with you on their back - Quite an experience!
 You could also rent wooden hiking poles here for 50 BTN (₹ 50).
 These have to be returned on your way back.

 The first half of the trek is the most difficult due to the steepness of the path, which is almost vertical.
 Taking those huge steps drains out all the energy.
 When you’re almost done with about 1.5 km, you get your first glimpse of the Tiger’s Nest.
 Standing high up there staring at you, its such a morale-booster!
-You sure are to forget the pain your body is going through and are filled with excitement all over again!
+You soon forget the pain your body is going through and are filled with excitement all over again!

 As you get half-way through the trek, the steepness reduces and the path flattens.
 Taktsang Cafeteria is located here and is a good resting point.
 The cafe offers a vegetarian buffet filled with local dishes for 500 BTN (₹ 500), coffee for 130 BTN (I’m sure you understood that the value of Indian rupees is equal to Bhutanese ngultrum, so I’ll stop with my smart conversions 🤓), tea and snack options.
 There is also a series of huge prayer wheels here making it a fantastic photo op!

 The trek from here is moderately difficult and you are constantly blessed with jaw-dropping views of the Tiger’s Nest from various angles.
-This part of the stretch is where everybody gets those envious Instagram photos from.
+This is the stretch where everybody gets those envious Instagram photos from.
 There is a lovely waterfall that you would come across on the way - The sound from these falls is heard from a distance and adds a different charm as you complete this stretch.

 At the end of the hike, there is a series of narrow irregular staircases cut from the mountains - 750 stairs downwards and 250 stairs upward that lead to the entrance of the monastery.
 Earlier, these did not have railings and some tourists are believed to have fallen off the cliff from these staircases.
 The king then had a protective wall built across the complete staircase for the tourists safety.
 All hail the King!!